beyarkay/masters-thesis/src/03_lit_review.md

 communication with deaf-blind or non-vocal people.
 For sensors, the Talking Glove used flexible strain gauges to detect the amount of flexion in each finger.
-Gestures are recognised using $k$-Nearest-Neighbours with $k=1$, such that only one training example is required for each gesture. \footnote{mention Pohelmus 3SPACE }
+Gestures are recognised using $k$-Nearest-Neighbours with $k=1$, such that only one training example is required for each gesture. \sidenote{mention Pohelmus 3SPACE }

 ![Talking glove, @kramerTalkingGlove1988](src/imgs/03_kramer_talking_1988.png)